Making Tax Digital for Landlords: What You Need to Know

 1. Keep digital records: All rental income and expenses must be recorded in MTD-compatible software.
 Traditional paper records or unlinked spreadsheets will no longer be accepted.

-5. Understand penalties: MTD introduces a points-based penalty system.
-Missing deadlines will earn penalty points, and repeated failures will result in financial penalties.
-Late payments may also attract interest charges.
+5. Penalties and compliance: MTD introduces a points-based penalty system.
+Missed deadlines accumulate points, and once a threshold is reached, financial penalties apply.
+Late payments may also attract interest charges, making timely submissions more important than ever.

 Benefits and challenges: